 Give the column a name, select Choice and enter some values in the box (leave Drop-Down Menu selected.)

 Now you need to create another column, this time as a Hyperlink or Picture column and make sure to select Picture from the Format URL as: menu.

-Now, to tie this altogether, you need to create a workflow that will update the URL in the RAG picture column to match the status selected in the RAG Status choice column (and display the RAG icon in views!).
+Now, to tie this all together, you need to create a workflow that will update the URL in the RAG picture column to match the status selected in the RAG Status choice column (and display the RAG icon in views!).

 You need to use SharePoint Designer for this part (don’t panic – it’s easy!).
 Click here to download SharePoint Designer for free from Microsoft.

 Once you have SharePoint Designer installed on your computer, click Edit List on the list toolbar to open this list in SharePoint Designer.